simongalasso/cg_spring_challenge_2021/README.md

     && next_day_sun_rate > current_next_day_sun_rate
 {
-    GROW tree with better next_day_sun_rate (week_sun_rate in case of equality) } else if available SEED actions {
+    GROW tree with better next_day_sun_rate (week_sun_rate in case of equality) } else if available SEED actions
+    && nb day left > nb of day necessary to complete the tree {
     SEED on cell that has the less shadow on a week (richness checked in case of equality) } else WAIT
 ```